ganzf/olist/README.md

 - delete_all_lists(list_manager)
 - delete_list(list)

-Also elems are simple : they use void * pointers to allow for flexibility.
+Also elems are simple : they use void * pointers to create flexibility.
 Simply create your own type of data and you can use olist.
+(For example, make a simple post_it structure, like I did!)